bezmoradi/tutorials/go/basics.md

 -   Efficient execution
 -   Ease of coding

 In Go, the `package main` declaration is a crucial part of creating executable programs.
 When you write a Go program, you organize your code into packages (A package is a collection of source files that work together to provide a set of functionalities).
 Each Go file starts with a `package` declaration, which defines the package to which the file belongs to.
 The `package main` is a special package in Go; it indicates that the Go file is the starting point of the executable program.
-When you create a Go executable, it must have a `package main` declaration in the file that contains the `func main()`.
-The `func main()` serves as the entry point of the program, where execution begins when you run the compiled executable.
+When you create a Go executable, it must have a `package main` declaration in the file that contains the `main` function.
+This function serves as the entry point of the program, where execution begins when you run the compiled executable.
 In the following program, `fmt` is one of built-in Go packages (Packages like `fmt` do not have a `func main()` just because they are not intended to be run as a program but instead used by other programs):

 ```go